 The US 113 North/South Study proposed a number of improvements to preserve mobility for local residents and businesses while providing highway improvements that would reduce congestion, decrease crashes, and accommodate anticipated growth in local, seasonal, and through traffic.
 At the US 113/US 9 intersection, proposed improvements include constructing a grade-separated intersection to enhance the corridor's capacity and safety.
-Preliminary engineering for these improvements is scheduled for FY22-23.
-Right-of-way acquisition took place in FY20 and construction is anticipated for FY25-26.
-The FY21-26 CTP estimates a total project cost of over \$53 million.
+Preliminary engineering and construction are not scheduled in the FY21-266 CTP, which estimates a total project cost of \$61.3 million.